-Peaches Geldof's Death Caused By Heroin Overdose
+Peaches Geldof's Cause of Death Confirmed as Heroin Overdose

 The official inquest into Peaches Geldof's death has confirmed that she died as the result of a heroin overdose.

 The second daughter of musician Bob Geldof, Peaches Geldof was thrust into the spotlight at an early age, especially when she was eleven and her mother Paula Yates died of a heroin overdose.
 Today the sad news was confirmed that her cause of death was the same as her mother's.

 Details at the enquiry have revealed that Peaches was plagued by addiction

 Geldof was best known for her modelling and television work, but was also a journalist, having written for publications since her teens.
 However, she was also troubled and hit tabloid headlines often for her partying and drug use in her youth.
 Many thought that after her marriage to Cohen and the birth of her two sons, Geldof had found happiness, but tragic revelations at her inquest had shown that Peaches was a deeply troubled woman.

 The twenty five year old mother of two was found at the family home by her husband, musician Thomas Cohen, who had feared that she was using the drug again in February.
 He confronted Geldof, who admitted that she was taking heroin, retrieving drugs from their loft and flushing them down the toilet.
 Cohen said that he later checked the loft again, but did not retrieve any more drugs.